A Military Spouse Should Know How to Safely Manage the Home

 When your spouse is deployed, it’s good to give a daily heads up to one or two trusted people.
-Offline and via private phone or text messages.
+Offline and via private phone or text messages is best.
 Every morning, I tell my mother where I plan to go for the day, just so she can have an idea.
 My husband’s mother also visits often to make sure I’m safe.

 Keep one trusted person as your safe daily contact.